 - Research has shown that the New Zealand mudsnail are able to survive passage through the digestive tract of some fish and bird species.
 This has helped distribute them futher.

-- At dense populations they can cause damaging impacts to aquatic food webs.
+- They can cause damaging impacts to aquatic food webs.

 - They consume a large amount of green algae, causing an increase in nitrogen fixing diatoms.